Customize Your Chatter Experience

 How do you follow someone?
 There are lots of ways.
 For example, wherever you see a name in a feed, hover over it to open a quick view of that person’s profile.
 Click Follow.

 You can also follow someone from their profile page, or you can follow a record from its home page.
-For example, to follow a record, open the record, click Follow, and check What I Follow.
+To follow a record, open the record, click Follow, and select What I Follow.

 You can follow any person or record that you have access to.